mariamhcn/UM5BM753_Python_Project/01_DATA/README.md

 # Data

-This folder contains the data used for the NHANES supervised learning project.
+This folder contains the data used for the cervical cancer risk factors supervised learning project.

 ## Structure